WATCH: Groom Paralyzed Playing Football Walks Down The Aisle: 'The Accident Brought Me To Her'

 Their Next Goal

-Norton and Summers decided then and there that they’re were going to set their next goal: To walk down the aisle at their wedding.
+Norton and Summers decided then and there that they were going to set their next goal: To walk down the aisle at their wedding.

 At the same time, the couple are also raising five foster children — something Summers has always wanted to do — who are all under the age of eight.